lomodoc/homepage/content/docs/Installation/lomo-frame/_index.md

 If you install the latest Lomorage Raspberry Pi OS image, you should already have the Lomo-frame application installed in that image.

-If you don't use Lomorage Raspberry Pi OS image, you can run the following command to install it:
+If you don't use Lomorage Raspberry Pi OS image, follow the instruction [here](https://docs.lomorage.com/docs/Installation/lomorage-service/installation-raspbian/#1-add-lomoware-source) to add lomoware source, then you can run the following command to install it:

 ```bash
 sudo apt update